Byont-Ventures/hackathon/Backend-Challenges.md

 - Implement a function `setBaseURI()` in `Challenge_6.sol` that sets the base URI given a certain string
   - The function should take a string parameter
-  - The function should set \_baseUriExtended to that string
+  - The function should set `_baseURIExtended` to that string
 - Implement `setBaseURI()` in the `setUp()` function body of `Challenge_6.t.sol`
 - Implement a function `tokenURI()` in `Challenge_6.sol` that constructs a token URI and returns it given a certain token ID
   - The function should take a uint parameter (this is the token ID)
   - The function should `override` the default ERC721 `tokenURI()`
-  - The function should concatenate \_baseUriExtended and the passed token ID parameter
+  - The function should concatenate `_baseUriExtended` and the passed token ID parameter
   - The function should return the token URI as a string

 <details>